Car Accident Attorneys Serving The Garden State

 Do I Have a Valid Auto Accident Claim?

 In general, however, if you did not cause the accident and you sustained injuries, you may be able to file a claim for financial compensation.
 Car accidents primarily involve lawsuits against other negligent drivers, but they can also involve product liability claims against large manufacturers in cases where an automobile defect led to the crash – or claims against a municipality in a situation where there was a hazardous condition.
-Our attorneys will always provide a free consultation to help you understand your rights.
-You have nothing to lose by contacting one of our car accident attorneys and discussing the details of your case.
+Our New Jersey auto accident attorneys will always provide a free consultation to help you understand your rights.
+You have nothing to lose by contacting one of our NJ car accident lawyers s and discussing the details of your case.

-Do I Need to Hire A Lawyer for My New Jersey Car Accident Case?
+Do I Need to Hire An Attorney for My New Jersey Car Accident Case?

-It is always important to have an experienced car accident lawyer on your side.
-It may be tempting to handle the case on your own by simply accepting a settlement offer from the defendant or an insurance company, but The Rothenberg Law Firm LLP wants to make sure that you are properly compensated for your injuries.
+It is always important to have an experienced NJ car accident lawyer on your side.
+It may be tempting to handle the case on your own by simply accepting a settlement offer from the defendant or an insurance company, but our New Jersey car accident attorneys at The Rothenberg Law Firm LLP wants to make sure that you are properly compensated for your injuries.

 In many cases, car accident claims result in out-of-court settlements.
 However, if you do need to take your case to court, the dedicated injury attorneys at The Rothenberg Law Firm LLP have years of trial experience handling accident claims and will advocate for you in the courtroom.
-Indeed, the defendant may be more likely to agree to a reasonable settlement if it knows you have an experienced attorney on your side who will fight for your rights.
+Indeed, the defendant may be more likely to agree to a reasonable settlement if it knows you have an experienced NJ car accident lawyer on your side who will fight for your rights.

 Should I Accept a Settlement Offer from the Insurance Company After an Auto Accident?

-You should never accept a settlement offer from an insurance company without speaking to an experienced personal injury attorney.
+You should never accept a settlement offer from an insurance company without speaking to an experienced New Jersey auto accident attorney.
 No matter how pleasant or agreeable an insurance adjuster might seem, it is important to remember that the insurance company wants to pay you as little as possible for your injuries.

 Adjusters often contact accident victims soon after the car crash, and it is essential that you refuse any settlement offers at this time.
 You do not need to handle an insurance company on your own.
-Your initial consultation with The Rothenberg Law Firm LLP is free, and we can discuss your case with you today.
+Your initial consultation with a New Jersey car accident attorney The Rothenberg Law Firm LLP is free, and we can discuss your case with you today.

 Car Accident Statistics in New Jersey